replicatedhq/help-center/content/guides/ship-with-kubernetes/install.md

 {{< linked_headline "Create Test Server and Install Replicated" >}}

 To test this installation, we need a server.
 I'm going to create a test EC2 instance in AWS to try this out, but you can use any cloud provider or Vagrant box you'd like.
-For this guide, let's create an Ubuntu 16.04 server with at least 4 GB of RAM and 2 cores to run Kubernetes.
+For this guide, let's create a server with

+- Ubuntu 16.04
+- at least 4 GB of RAM
+- 2 CPU cores

 Next, ssh into the server we just created, and run the install script: